Vitamin C – The Antioxidant Superhero

 by Dru Pattan

 There are a lot of “gold standard” ingredient claims within the skincare industry.
 This is ironic coming from an industry that doesn’t seem to know how to simplify anything enough to offer a “standard” solution.
-In a complex realm of 10 step regimens, would you be surprised to learn that “gold standard” ingredients also come in different forms for the same ingredient?
+In a complex realm of 10 step regimens, would you be surprised to learn that “gold standard” ingredients also come in different forms for the same ingredient with some being drastically better suited than others?

 The Vitamin C Confusion